marco-travel-companion/marco-legal-docs/privacy-policy.md

 b.
 Microphone Access: Required for Speech-to-Text feature.
 You can disable this permission in your device settings.

 c.
+Camera Access: Required for you to add photos to the chat interface.
+You can disable this permission in your device settings.

+d.
 Account creation: You can use the free version of the App without signing up.
 Access to locations beyond free trial requires Google or Apple sign-in and purchase of a pass.